 Java network concurrency

-Concurrent safe variable types and data structures in Java
+Thread safe variable types and data structures in Java

 More details for this section in the course material.
 You can find other resources and alternatives as well.